University of the Philippines Mindanao

 The University of the Philippines Mindanao (also referred to as UPMin or UP Mindanao) is a public research university, serving as the sixth constituent unit of the University of the Philippines System.
 UP Mindanao is the only constituent university of the UP System that was created through legislative action.

-The university offers 12 undergraduate degree programs (1 associate, 11 bachelor) and 11 graduate programs (10 master, 1 doctorate) heavily inclined in research through its two colleges and one school.
+The university offers 12 undergraduate degree programs (1 associate, 11 bachelor), 10 graduate, and 2 post-graduate programs.
 The university is the one of its kind in the Philippines to have a discipline in Agribusiness Economics (ABE), and is one of the three worldwide to have such a degree program.

+UP Mindanao is composed of two colleges and two schools, all located within its campus at Mintal, Tugbok District, Davao City.

 History

 Republic Act 7889, entitled, "An Act Creating the University of the Philippines Mindanao," was enacted into law on February 20, 1995, by President Fidel V. Ramos, after decades of lobbying from Mindanaoan UP alumni for the creation of a “UP in Mindanao".
 On March 22 of the same year, the Board of Regents passed a resolution officially creating the University of the Philippines Mindanao.
 To emphasize the importance of RA 7889 to the Mindanaoans, a re-enactment of the signing was held at the Bangko Sentral ng Pilipinas, with President Ramos himself in attendance.
-In that same year, Rogelio V. Cuyno was appointed as UP Mindanao's first dean.
+In that same year, Rogelio V. Cuyno was appointed as UP Mindanao's first dean, later becoming its first chancellor.

-The Lee Business Center in Juan Luna Street corner J. de la Cruz Street, and the Casa Mercado Building in Matina served as UP Mindanao's home from March to September 1995 and from September 1995 to January 1996 respectively, until it finally found its home at Ladislawa Avenue.
+The Lee Business Center in Juan Luna Street corner J. de la Cruz Street, and the Casa Mercado Building in Matina served as UP Mindanao's home from March to September 1995 and from September 1995 to January 1996 respectively, until it relocated to Ladislawa Avenue.
 In 1997, the Elias B. Lopez Residential Hall was constructed.
 It was initially envisioned to be a dormitory for female students, as the existing structures used by UP Mindanao inside the Philippine Coconut Authority (PCA) building was a male-only dormitory.
+From 2001 to 2009, the Administration Building was constructed, while its internal road network was finished in 2013.
+In 2015, UP alumni from across Mindanao joined in constructing the UP Mindanao Oblation Plaza as part of the university’s 20th founding anniversary.